sijakret/lit-transition/doc/guide/02-basics.md

 # Transition types

 Currently, only transitioning between single elements/components are supported.
-Ass opposed to concepts like [list transitions](https://vuejs.org/v2/guide/transitions.html#List-Transitions), here only one of the transitioned items is designated for presentation at any point in time.
+In contrast to concepts like [list transitions](https://vuejs.org/v2/guide/transitions.html#List-Transitions), here only one of the transitioned items is designated for presentation at any point in time.

 This means you can apply the `transition` directive on anything that returns a